MichaelELeonard/Neural-Network-Challenge/README.md

 <img src="ReadMe Pics/Pic 2.png" width="1195" height="212">

-### Determine the number of unique values in each column
+The number of unique values in each column was established and a cut off

 <img src="ReadMe Pics/Pic 3.png" width="277" height="204">